What is a Building Survey (Level 3) or Full Structural Survey?

 Accessibility may also impact the cost as the surveyor will need access to almost every area of the building and limited access can lead to extended time or specialist kit being required.

-We've put together the average cost of a building survey for a range of property prices.
+We've put together the average structural survey cost for a range of property prices.

 |Property Price||Avg.
 Cost of Building Survey|